Upload Files and Folders in iOS

 2. Depending on the app, the action to choose may be upload, share, or save.

-In Google Photos, after selecting the photo, tap the upload/share to icon.
+In Google Photos, after selecting the photo(s), tap Share to.

 Please note the following restrictions when uploading files to FileCloud: